Secularism in India: Comparison with Western secularism

 In the West, the word secular implies three things: freedom of religion, equal citizenship to each citizen regardless of their religion, and the separation of religion and state (polity).
 One of the core principles in the constitution of Western democracies has been this separation, with the state asserting its political authority in matters of law, while accepting every individual's right to pursue their own religion and the right of religion to shape its own concepts of spirituality.
 Everyone is equal under law, and subject to the same laws irrespective of their religion, in the West.

-In contrast, in India, the word secular means thorough-going separation of religion and state.
+In contrast, in India, the word secular does not imply thorough-going separation of religion and state.
 According to the Constitution of India, states Smith, there is no official state religion in India, schools that are wholly owned by the state can not mandate religious instruction (Article 28), and tax-payers money cannot be used to support any religion (Article 27).
 Overlap is permitted, whereby institutions that are not entirely financed by the state can mandate religious instruction, and state can provide financial aid to maintain religious buildings or infrastructure in accordance with law.
 Furthermore, India's constitutional framework allows "extensive state interference in religious affairs".

 According to R.A.
 Jahagirdar, in the Indian context, secularism has been interpreted as the equality before law, including of all religions, while the state is neutral.
 Article 44 of the Directive Principles of State Policy adds, "the state shall endeavor to secure for the citizens a uniform civil code throughout the territory of India."
 This intent for secular personal laws has been unsettling especially to Indian Muslims, states Smith, in part because they view the alteration of Muslim personal law to be a "grave violation of their freedom of religion".

 The term secularism in India also differs from the French concept for secularity, namely laïcité.
 While the French concept demands absence of governmental institutions in religion, as well as absence of religion in governmental institutions and schools; the Indian concept, in contrast, provides financial support to religious schools.
 The Indian structure has created incentives for various religious denominations to start and maintain schools, impart religious education (optionally), and receive partial but significant financial support from the Indian government.
-Similarly, the Indian government has established statutory institutions to regulate and financially administer the historic Islamic Central Wakf Council, historic Hindu temples, Buddhist monasteries, and certain Christian religious institutions.
+Similarly, the Indian government has established statutory institutions to regulate and financially administer the historic Islamic Central Waqf Council, historic Hindu temples, Buddhist monasteries, and certain Christian religious institutions.

+Against both the French and American models of exclusionary separation of church and state, the political theorist Rajeev Bhargava has advanced the conception he calls "principled distance", under which the state, having separated itself from religion, may support some religious practices and inhibit others, intervening or abstaining on the basis of values such as the reduction of inter-religious and intra-religious domination rather than under a rule of strict neutrality or equidistance.